Boruus/Semantic-Web-Projet/README.md

 ### 1. **Requirements**
 - Node.js and npm (Node Package Manager).

+You can download and install Node.js from [here](https://nodejs.org/en/download).
+Note that npm is included with Node.js.
+If your PC does not recognize npm after installing Node.js, you may need to restart your computer.

 ### 2. **How to Run**
 1. Navigate to the front-end directory:
    ```sh